Chloe Dancer/Crown of Thorns

 "Chloe Dancer/Crown of Thorns" is a song by the Seattle rock band Mother Love Bone.
 The song is the fourth track on the band's debut EP, Shine (1989).
-"Chloe Dancer/Crown of Thorns" is actually two songs sequenced together.
+"Chloe Dancer/Crown of Thorns" is two songs sequenced together.
 "Crown of Thorns" is found by itself on the band's sole studio album, Apple (1990).
 "Chloe Dancer" is not available as a stand-alone track.

 Reception

 "Chloe Dancer/Crown of Thorns" is critically acclaimed, and considered one of Mother Love Bone's best songs.
 Jason Josephes of Pitchfork described it as "one astoundingly great song."
 Steven Rosen of The Denver Post referred to the song as "trancelike epic."
 Spencer Patterson of the Las Vegas Sun comments that the song is "fantastically melancholy."
 Essi Berelian of the Rough Music Guide writes that it is "beautifully swirling."
 The Salt Lake Tribune found the song "eerie" and praised Mother Love Bone vocalist Andrew Wood's "powerful and emotive voice."
 The song was included by Rolling Stone in their list of "The Fifty Best Songs Over Seven Minutes Long".

 The song was featured in director Cameron Crowe's 1989 film, Say Anything..., but it was not included on the film's soundtrack.
 Crowe again used the song in his 1992 film, Singles, and this time used it on the soundtrack.
 It was also featured in the One Tree Hill episode "Pictures of You" in 2007 and can be found on The Road Mix: Music from the Television Series One Tree Hill, Volume 3.